zuse1425/RoadtoML/README.md

-This repocontains some resources for Machine Learning in a broad spectrum.
+This repo contains some resources for Machine Learning in a broad spectrum.